athinakantis/EMA/README.md

 -   Login option
 -   Edit employee option
 -   Employees are sorted by department in alphabetical order
+-   Options to sort by department, salary or location

 ## How To Use It